 Hopefully he won’t sue me for plagiarism, I did give him credit here!

 Making progress by leaning in and looking how to let go of the things you've done in the past, is embracing the new technology.
 What's the role of that plan, how many people are adopting it?
 There’s a stat out there that says 60% of people aren't using 70% of the stuff.
 You've got to close that gap, I don’t mean on that stat, but there is a truth behind most marketing technology not being used and leveraged.
-You've got to make that progress, close that gap get people adopting and embracing it and working it in their progress.
+You've got to make that progress, close that gap, get people adopting and embracing it and working it into their processes.

 So, the optimism piece is something that right now, especially if you're in a packaged goods area, is perhaps a bit pessimistic.
-To think of your markets being eroded by competitors and new entrance, resources influx, market place influx, legislations coming in, GDPR is impacting how you do things, being optimistic isn’t being deluded, it's really seeing what the benefits are from these changes and how to champion and accelerate and be part of that change.
+To think of your markets’ being eroded by competitors and new entrants, resources influx, market-place influx, legislation coming in, GDPR is impacting how you do things, being optimistic isn’t being deluded, it's really seeing what the benefits are from these changes and how to champion and accelerate and be part of that change.
 Change is the only constant in life so you can no longer in my opinion be a general manager and be removed from the marketing.
-If you have to be in it.
-You can’t be above the technology or be behind the technology or just be orchestrating from the side lines- I really believe you have to be in it striving to master some of that stuff.
+You have to be in it.
+You can’t be above the technology or be behind the technology or just be orchestrating from the sidelines- I really believe you have to be in it striving to master some of that stuff.

 You don’t have credibility as a leader giving performance reviews for people who would run rings around you with the actual Search Engine Skills, Digital Marketing Skills, Innovation Skills or the Insight Capabilities or Mastering and Analysing the data.
 All of that stuff you have to know and be able to do yourself so that change applies to the inside world but also internally how you digest that and how you apply that to work you do on a regular basis.
 Chris, what would you say are some of the biggest marketing changes you have been responsible for?